RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Prototype system: SQLite + React

+We built an initial prototype of Riffle: a state manager for web browser apps.
+For this prototype, our goal was to rapidly explore the experience of building with local data, so we reduced scope by building a _local-only_ prototype which doesn't do any multi-device sync.
+Syncing a SQLite database across devices is a problem others have solved (e.g., James Long's CRDT-based approach in [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild)) so we're confident it can be done.
+We also have further ideas for thoughtfully designing sync systems which we'll share in our next essay.

-We built an initial prototype of Riffle: a state manager for web browser apps, implemented as a reactive layer over the SQLite embedded relational database.
+Our prototype is implemented as a reactive layer over the SQLite embedded relational database.
 The reactive layer runs in the UI thread, and sends queries to a SQLite database running locally on-device.
 For rendering, we use React, which interacts with Riffle via custom hooks.

 To run apps in the browser (pictured below), we run the SQLite database in a web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
 We also have a desktop app version based on [Tauri](https://tauri.studio/) (an Electron competitor that uses native webviews instead of bundling Chromium); in that architecture we run the frontend UI in a webview and run SQLite in a native process, persisting to the device filesystem.

 ![](/assets/essays/prelude/prototype.png)

-For this prototype, our goal was to rapidly explore the experience of building with local data, so we reduced scope by building a _local-only_ prototype which doesn't actually do multi-device sync.
-Syncing a SQLite database across devices is a problem others have already solved (e.g., James Long's CRDT-based approach in [Actual Budget](https://archive.jlongster.com/using-crdts-in-the-wild)) so we're confident it can be done.
-We also have further ideas for thoughtfully designing sync systems which we'll share in our next essay.

 In this section, we’ll demo our prototype by showing how to use it to build a simplified iTunes-style music app.
 Our music collection is a very natural fit for a relational schema containing several normalized tables linked by foreign keys.
 Each track has an ID and name, and belongs to exactly one album: